THE CRYSTAL

 18.3 Graph Structure

 Hub-and-spoke with bridges.
-Each domain has a hub page that indexes its symbols.
+Each of the 21 domains has a hub page that indexes its symbols.
 Domain pages link to their hub and to related pages within the domain.
-Bridge pages connect domains: isomorphism, energy, superhuman, sensor network.
+Bridge pages connect domains: isomorphism, entropy, consciousness, evolution.
 Hubs give navigability.
 Bridges give intelligence.

 18.4 Tagging as Lenses